Skip to content

 Univ. of Kentucky1

 Counties of interest used in estimate include: Adams, Alamosa, Arapahoe, Baca, Boulder, Crowley, Custer, Denver, Douglas, El Paso, Elbert, Fremont, Gilpin, Huerfano, Jefferson, Kiowa, La Plata, Larimer, Las Animas, Lincoln, Logan, Mesa, Moffat, Morgan, Prowers, Pueblo, Saguache, Sedgwick, Weld and Yuma in Colorado.
-Allamakee, Boone, Buena Vista, Cass, Cherokee, Chickasaw, Clay, Clayton, Clinton, Crawford, Dallas, Dickinson, Dubuque, Fayette, Floyd, Fremont, Hamilton, Hardin, Humboldt, Ida, Jackson, Jefferson, Jones, Lee, Louisa, Lyon, Marion, Mills, Monona, Muscatine, O Brien, Page, Plymouth, Polk, Pottawattamie, Sioux, Story, Webster, Winnebago, Woodbury and Worth in Iowa.
+Allamakee, Boone, Buena Vista, Cass, Cherokee, Chickasaw, Clay, Clayton, Clinton, Crawford, Dallas, Dickinson, Dubuque, Fayette, Floyd, Fremont, Hamilton, Hardin, Humboldt, Ida, Jackson, Jasper, Jefferson, Jones, Lee, Louisa, Lyon, Marion, Marshall, Mills, Monona, Muscatine, O Brien, Page, Plymouth, Polk, Pottawattamie, Sioux, Story, Webster, Winnebago, Woodbury and Worth in Iowa.
 Brown in Illinois.
-Clay, Cloud, Decatur, Dickinson, Doniphan, Graham, Jewell, Lincoln, Mitchell, Nemaha, Norton, Osborne, Ottawa, Phillips, Republic, Rooks, Saline, Sheridan, Smith, Washington and Wyandotte in Kansas.
-Andrew and Platte in Missouri.
+Clay, Cloud, Decatur, Dickinson, Doniphan, Geary, Graham, Jewell, Johnson, Leavenworth, Lincoln, Mitchell, Nemaha, Norton, Osborne, Ottawa, Phillips, Republic, Rooks, Saline, Sheridan, Smith, Washington and Wyandotte in Kansas.
+Andrew, Buchanan and Platte in Missouri.
 Adams, Antelope, Banner, Blaine, Boone, Box Butte, Boyd, Brown, Buffalo, Burt, Butler, Cass, Cedar, Chase, Cherry, Clay, Colfax, Cuming, Custer, Dakota, Dawes, Dawson, Dixon, Dodge, Douglas, Dundy, Fillmore, Franklin, Frontier, Furnas, Gage, Garden, Garfield, Gosper, Greeley, Hall, Hamilton, Harlan, Hitchcock, Holt, Hooker, Howard, Jefferson, Kearney, Keith, Keya Paha, Knox, Lancaster, Lincoln, Logan, Loup, Madison, Mcpherson, Merrick, Morrill, Nance, Nemaha, Nuckolls, Phelps, Platte, Polk, Red Willow, Richardson, Rock, Saline, Sarpy, Saunders, Scotts Bluff, Seward, Sherman, Sioux, Stanton, Thayer, Thomas, Valley, Washington, Webster, Wheeler and York in Nebraska.
 Kay, Murray, Osage, Pawnee and Pontotoc in Oklahoma.
 Hutchinson, Moore and Potter in Texas.

 Get in touch